Lyther/momo-bot/README.md

 - **AI-Powered**: Uses Grok 4 for intelligent, context-aware conversations
 - **Web-Aware**: Internet search enabled by default - can discuss latest news and trends! 🌐
-- **Multimodal Snark**: If Grok supports it, Momo will react to photos with hacker-cat commentary
+- **Multimodal Vision**: Reads photos and static stickers (JPEG, PNG, WebP) - converts to base64 data URLs for Grok API compatibility
 - **Proactive Engagement**: Randomly initiates conversations in groups (~7.5% per message when allowed), cooling down if Telegram forbids sending
 - **Smart Mentions**: Tags active members to start interesting discussions
 - **Cat Bait Pounces**: Low chance to react to shrimp/treat keywords even without a mention
-- **Sticker-Savvy**: Understands stickers/photos (stores text descriptions) and can reply with stickers it has seen
+- **Sticker-Savvy**: Processes static stickers as images, can reply with stickers or photos (mood-aware probability: more in playful mode, less when annoyed)
+- **Image Caching**: Downloads and caches images in SQLite with auto-generated descriptions for context optimization
+- **Context Optimization**: Generates brief image descriptions to use in conversation history, saving tokens and improving context quality
 - **Model-Flexible**: Swap Grok models (e.g., grok-4.1-fast) via env vars without code changes
 - **Deeper Memory**: SQLite-backed history + longer chat context so Momo remembers more of the thread
 - **Unique Personality**: Tsundere calico cat with hacker/geek vibes